rogpeppe/godate/README.md

 - -l
 	print local time (default is UTC)

-By default rfcdate prints the current time in RFC3339 format in the UTC time zone.
+By default godate prints the current time in RFC3339 format in the UTC time zone.
 The -f flag can be used to change the format that is printed (see https://golang.org/pkg/time/#Time.Format for details).
 The reference date is: